Some things just make no sense at all..

 "We're the most visible building in the city," said Angela Burnett, a Sears Tower property manager.
 "Turning off the lights for one hour on a Saturday night shows our commitment to sustainability."

-electricity demand fell by 5 percent in Chicago and northern Illinois during last year's Earth Hour, reducing about 840,000 pounds of carbon dioxide emissions.
+The Commonwealth Edison utility said electricity demand fell by 5 percent in Chicago and northern Illinois during last year's Earth Hour, reducing about 840,000 pounds of carbon dioxide emissions.

 "It goes way beyond turning off the lights," said Roberts of the WWF.
 "The message we want people to take away is that it is within our power to solve this problem.
 People can take positive constructive actions."